apache/incubator-graphar/docs/format/status.rst

 =====================

 The following tables summarize the features available in the various official GraphAr libraries.
-All libraries currently follow version 1.0.0 of the GraphAr format
+All libraries currently follow version 1.0.0 of the GraphAr format.

 Data Types